wmpg/WesternMeteorPyLib/README.md

 ## Installation

 The two sections below describe how to install the library on both Linux and Windows.
-Make sure to read the "Data files" section regardless of the

 ### Linux